pnilan/pnilan/README.md

 ### Heyo 👋

-I am a full-stack engineer with a focus in backend optimization.
-I love the process of optimizing code for faster speed and improved organization/readability.
+I am a full-stack engineer.
+I have an interest in optimization.
+I love the process of optimizing code for speed and improved organization and readability.

-While in my previous career as a Civil Engineer, I effectively managed multiple simultaneous projects and stakeholders while innovating new strategies to reduce costs and to meet project requirements.
-Through my analysis into each project’s costs, I honed my ability to identify areas for optimization and improvement.
+While previously working as a Civil Engineer, I managed multiple simultaneous projects and stakeholders while innovating new strategies to reduce costs and to meet project requirements.
+Through my analysis of each project’s costs, I improved my ability to identify areas for optimization and improvement.

-My proficiency in finding and optimizing inefficiencies directly translates into my ability as a software engineer.
-Through the projects I’ve worked on, I showcased my ability to build full-stack applications that demanded efficient and reliable solutions.
+My ability in finding and optimizing inefficiencies directly translates into my ability as a software engineer.
+Through projects I’ve worked on, I showcased my ability to build full-stack applications that demanded efficient and reliable solutions.
 I optimized my code to ensure speed and reliability, even under high loads.

 By combining my background in civil engineering and my passion for software engineering, I bring a unique perspective to problem solving and a commitment to efficiency.